jnbreid/NLP_project/final_version/code/README.md

-This directory contains notebooks containing the code we wrote.
+This directory contains notebooks and a .py file containing the code we wrote.

 To execute the code with the data add a directory 'asc' with the data from https://github.com/akkarimi/BERT-For-ABSA/tree/master/asc on the level of the notebooks (level of this readme).